Landscape & Soil Defects in Construction

 Two types of soil can cause issues if the proper strategy is not used in installation:

 Expansive soil expands.
-The soil, in this case, can swell and create pressure that may cause cracks and sinks in your landscaping, even shifting the pavement and walls.
+The soil, in this case, can swell and create pressure that may cause cracks and sinks in your landscaping, even shifting the pavement.

 This type of soil is loosely packed and can become mushy and clay-like.
 Collapsing soils, if not properly installed, can cause cracks in pavement and retaining walls.